eficode-academy/docker-katas/labs/9-multi-container.md

 docker container run --name wordpress-container --rm -e WORDPRESS_DB_HOST=172.17.0.1 -e WORDPRESS_DB_PASSWORD=wordpress -p 8080:80 -d wordpress
 ```

 You can now browse to the IP:8080 and have your very own wordpress server running.
+Since port 3306 is the default MySQL port, wordpress will try to connect on that port by itself.

 ## Making a container network